Jane Eyre

 What shift do we see in King Beowulf's character before battling the dragon in contrast to his younger self?
 What about the battle with the dragon is different then that of his previous feats?

 King Beowulf's character before battling the dragon is much more humble in accepting his morality and lack of strength knowing all too well he is likely to fall in the battle but refuses to leave his people.
 He also sees the dragon as a punishment from God (due to the stolen jeweled cup.)
 The dragon breaks his sword and incinerates his shield to the point of melting.
 He wounds the dragon with a knife and it dies however Beowulf dies as well to posionous bite.
 In his last few moments he asks Wiglaf to bring him the treaure thanking God for his people's wealth and appoints Wiglaf as new leader and Beowulf tells him to bury the body by the sea in a new tower so that all may rember him.
 He also gifts him a gold collar before his passing.
 In contrast young Beowulf is too confident in his own strength and personal glory mainly seen as boastfulness which across the 3 battles diminishes.
-At first he defeats Grendel with ease then struggles against Grendal's mother and ultimately accepts his fate of death to the dragon due to old Beowulf balancing pride with wisdom and responsibility of a king instead of boasting.
+At first he defeats Grendel with ease then struggles against Grendal's mother and ultimately accepts his fate of death to the dragon due to old Beowulf balancing pride with the wisdom and responsibility of a king instead of boasting.

 500

 Is Jane truly a decitful person in your opinion either as a child or adult and give multiple (3 to 5) reasons why?
+(I doubt I would have to say this but make the anwsers sound well structured or no points will be awarded and be semi-complex.
+Ultimately think of it like seniors not 1st graders.)

 This question is open ended but in my opinion Jane is not deceitful (possibly as a child but I view kid Jane's view as stating her opinion despite making some questionable word choice) but as she matures she relizes to respect moral values and not dislike anyone who hates her without proper reasoning such as in the end with Rochester who regrets the burden on Jane his prior deception caused her